 - Family Advocacy Network (FAN Club) – providing group support for parents and caregivers of Club members who are participating in the SMART Moves primary prevention program.

 Youth for Unity

 Youth for Unity is the hallmark program of BGCA’s diversity initiative.
 Youth for Unity provides youth and parents with the groundwork that will help them better understand diversity and combat prejudice, bigotry and discrimination.

 Innovation Camps, hosted by the Boys & Girls Clubs of Edinburg RGV are a multi-faceted program designed to stimulate interest in science, technology, engineering and mathematics.
-The camps are four days in length Monday – Thursday from 4:30 pm -6:30pm and will be offered weekly beginning June 10 – August 1.
+The camps are four days in length Monday – Thursday from 4:30 pm -6:30pm and will be offered weekly during the Sunshine Summer Program.
 The camps are designed to spark interest in STEM careers through hands-on, project-based learning in Rocketry Camp, Lights and Optics (Girls Only), Solar System Adventure, and Engineering.
 The camp fee is $35.00.